jimeUWOshkosh/Asterisk/README.txt

 I would also personalize the no-solicitors sound file so infrequent callers are not put off. ex.
 867-5309 does not accept solicitations.
-If you are a solicitors, please hang up
+If you are a solicitor, please hang up
       now.
 Otherwise to connect, press 1.

 Also, my parents have 5 phones in the house, so periodically a phone is not hung up